 (2) "Compensation Actually Paid" (CAP) is calculated by taking Summary Compensation Table total compensation: a) less the stock award and stock option grant values; b) plus the year over year change in the fair value of stock and option awards that are unvested as of the end of the year, or vested or were forfeited during the year.
 The Company has not paid dividends historically and does not sponsor any pension arrangements; thus no adjustments are made for these items.
-Reconciliation of the Summary Compensation Table total compensation and CAP is summarized in the following table:
+Reconciliation of the Summary Compensation Table total compensation Table total